umbraco/UmbracoDocs/14/umbraco-cms/reference/management/using-services/relationservice.md

 {% hint style="info" %}

-If you want to do something similar to this it is recommended that you wrap a caching layer around it, as the RelationService queries the database directly.
+If you want to do something similar it is recommended that you wrap a caching layer around it, as the RelationService queries the database directly.

 {% endhint %}